India’s Ramkumar Ramanathan defeats Mattia Bellucci to advance to singles main draw of 5th Tata Open Maharashtra

-India’s Ramkumar Ramanathan defeated Mattia Bellucci to advance to the singles main draw of the fifth Tata Open Maharashtra at the Balewadi Stadium in Pune today.
+India’s Ramkumar Ramanathan defeated Mattia Bellucci in tennis to advance to the singles main draw of the fifth Tata Open Maharashtra at the Balewadi Stadium in Pune today.

 Ramnathan put on a spectacular performance in the final round of qualifiers to defeat the number 3 seed Italian 6-3, 7-5.